 S. Canagarajah, Translingual Practice: Global Englishes and Cosmopolitan Relations (London: Routledge, 2013). ↩︎

 See Y. Bonilla and M. LeBrón, Aftershocks of Disaster: Puerto Rico before and after the Storm (Chicago: Haymarket, 2019). ↩︎

-To make a copy of the slide decks for your own use, with attribution to the authors, see https://docs.google.com/presentation/d/1nUfY-yHn9rTjAvcfUnq3k872TobASaRIK3KD5JzD-xQ/edit#slide=id.ge9216816da_0_40.
-If shared with other educators, please remember to link to the full essay so that the slide deck does not become decontextualized. ↩︎
+You can download the slide decks for your own use.
+If shared with other educators, please provide attribution, and remember to link to the full essay so that the slide deck does not become decontextualized. ↩︎

 For further reading, see I. K. Nwankwo, Black Cosmopolitanism: Racial Consciousness and Transnational Identity in the Nineteenth-Century Americas (Philadelphia: University of Pennsylvania Press, 2005); B. R. Byrd, The Black Republic: African Americans and the Fate of Haiti (Philadelphia: University of Pennsylvania Press, 2019); and L. M. Alexander, "Black Utopia: Haiti and Black Transnational Consciousness in the Early Nineteenth Century," William and Mary Quarterly 78, no. 2 (2021).
 We thank the anonymous reviewer for these suggestions. ↩︎